Japan Air Lines Flight 351: Later events

+Hijackers

-The alleged mastermind of the hijacking, who did not take part in the actual operation, was Takaya Shiomi.
-Shiomi was arrested, convicted, and served almost 20 years in prison in Japan.
-After his release in 1989, suffering from poor health, Shiomi obtained a lowly paid job as an attendant at a multi-level parking facility in Kiyose, Tokyo, where he was working as late as 2008.
+The alleged mastermind of the hijacking, Takaya Shiomi, was tried, convicted, and served almost 20 years in prison in Japan.
+After his release in 1989, suffering from poor health, Shiomi obtained a low-paid job as an attendant at a multi-level parking facility in Kiyose, Tokyo, where he was working as late as 2008.
 He said that they had intended to go to Cuba via North Korea.
 He joined an antibase movement in Okinawa and an antinuclear campaign, and wrote several books related to the Red Army Faction.
-In April 2015, he ran in the city assembly elections in Kiyose, campaigning on an anti-Abe platform and against the city's policies which are "bullying" the elderly.
-He died on November 14, 2017 of heart failure at a Tokyo hospital.
+In April 2015, he ran in the city assembly elections in Kiyose, campaigning on an anti-Abe platform and against the city's policies which he said were "bullying" the elderly.
+He died on November 14, 2017, of heart failure at a Tokyo hospital.

 Moriaki Wakabayashi was an early member (bass player) in the long-running avant-garde rock band Les Rallizes Dénudés.
 In a March 2010 interview with Kyodo News, Wakabayashi stated that the hijacking was a "selfish and conceited" act.
 Wakabayashi added that he wished to return to Japan and was willing to face arrest and trial for his role in the hijacking.
 In April 2014 he was still alive, and residing in North Korea together with other members of his group.

 In 1985, Yasuhiro Shibata returned to Japan in secret to raise money for the group, was arrested, and was sentenced to five years in prison.
 Yoshimi Tanaka was arrested in Thailand with a large amount of counterfeit money and repatriated to Japan in March 2000, where he was sentenced; he died before its completion.
 However, the other hijackers remain at large, according to Japan's National Police Agency.

 The leader of the group, Takamaro Tamiya, died in 1995 and Kintaro Yoshida sometime before 1985.
 Takeshi Okamoto and his wife Kimiko Fukudome were probably killed trying to flee North Korea.
 Takahiro Konishi, Shiro Akagi, Kimihuro Uomoto and Moriaki Wakabayashi still reside in North Korea; all except Takeshi Okamoto were confirmed to have been alive As of 2004 when they were interviewed by Kyodo News.
 In June 2004, the remaining hijackers made a request to North Korean authorities that they be allowed to return to Japan, even if they are to be punished for the hijacking.

+On November 29, 2024, the remaining hijackers sent an email to a support group in Japan stating that "Due to the circumstances of Korea, communication with Japan will be cut off from December 1.
+We will not be able to communicate or exchange as we have done in the past.
+We do not know when communications will be able to resume."
+The posting of notes by remaining hijackers on a website in Japan also ceased as of November 2024.
+The cessation of communication was believed to be a measure taken by North Korean authorities, but the reasons for this were unclear.